CMSDAS/b2g-long-exercise/_episodes/07-preselection.md

 Consider a heavy resonance decaying to two Z bosons that produce jets to create a dijet final state.
 In this case, the energy of the collision would go into producing a heavy resonance with little transverse momentum, so conservation of momentum tells us that the jets should be well separated in &phi;, ideally they should have a separation of &pi; in &phi;.
-Therefore placing a selection of &delta; &phi; > &pi;/2 should not cut out signal, but will reduce the number of events passed on to the next stage.
+Therefore placing a selection of &Delta;&phi; > &pi;/2 should not cut out signal, but will reduce the number of events passed on to the next stage.
 This also a good stage to place a lower limit on the jet p<sub>T</sub>.